 If your trip to Taranto is all booked but your travel itinerary is looking a bit empty, let us give you a helping hand.Not too far from the city center, Ponte Girevole is one spot you might like to consider adding to your to-do list.
 If you still have some space on your travel itinerary, National Archaeological Museum of Taranto and Cathedral of San Cataldo will keep you busy as well.

-Taranto has some incredible sights, but there’s even more to keep you entertained in the surrounding area.
-How does a world-renowned attraction sound to you?
-Travelers from all over the world make a beeline for Monument to Italian Sailors.
-You can access it from Brindisi, 37 miles away.
+Taranto has some spectacular sights, but there’s even more to keep you busy in the surrounding area.
+How does a world-renowned attraction sound?
+Travelers from all over the world make a stop at Monument to Italian Sailors.
+You can reach it from Brindisi, 40 miles away.

-You’ll have to stick to the right while driving in Taranto.
-In addition, take a little extra care if it’s your first time on the road here.
-Once you’re familiar with how the locals drive, relax and enjoy the scenery!
+You’ll need to stick to the right while driving in Taranto.
+On top of that, exercise a bit of extra caution if it’s your first time in the driver’s seat here.
+Once you’re familiar with the roads, you can relax and enjoy the scenery!

-Most of the time, your chosen rental car company will charge the amount stated on the fine to your credit card.
-Alternatively, the company may share your contact details with the relevant local authority so they can issue a fine directly to you.
+One of two things will happen.
+Your car rental company may charge the amount stated on the fine to your credit card.
+This is the most common approach.
+Or it may pass on your contact details to the relevant local authority so the fine is sent directly to you.